Japanese Public Key Infrastructure (JPKI)

 * 7 Quoted from Article 3 of Act on Electronic Signatures and Certification Business

-5.2.2 electronic certification for User Certification
+5.2.2 electronic certification for User Certificate

 6. Expansion of Japanese Public Key Infrastructure functions

 6.1.
-Updated User Information (4 Information) Provision Service (started on May 16, 2023)
+Updated user information (4 information) provision service (launched on May 16, 2023)

 Service Overview